jasoncrevier/server-config/basic server setup/README.md

 Here's how I recommend setting it up:

 ### Install UFW
-If you're using Ubuntu, UFW should be installed by default.
+If you used the setup script above UFW should be installed already.
 If it's not, install it with this command:
 ```bash
 sudo apt install ufw
 ```

+### Block all incoming ports by default

 [Back to top](#on-this-page)